eric8395/Housing_Market_Linear_Regression/README.md

 ### Baseline Model
 The target variable for this project is `price` with all other columns in the dataset chosen as preliminary predictors for this project.
 A 75%-25% Train-Test split was performed with `price` as the target variable, `y`.

 As a baseline, the predictor variable with the highest correlation with `price` was `sqft_living` as it was the highest correlated predictor.
-However, this simple baseline model did not perform well.
+However, this simple baseline model did not perform well as the R2 (Coefficient of Determination) did not explain the differences between predictor and target variable well.

 `Base Training R2: 0.4848`<br>
 `Base Test R2: 0.475`